Mackan2023/Literbox-of-Fenix/README.md

 <h1>literbox Fenix</h1>

-<p> Hey, I have an idea, if you like to "bug" with, well, go head.<br>
+<p> Hey, I have an idea, if you like to "bug" with, well, go head.
-    I'm totally new to programming/electrical/ect, I'm no one.<br>
+    I'm totally new to programming/electrical/ect, I'm no one.
-    I will need a lot of help if you are interested in helping me? you are welcome to help.<br>
+    I will need a lot of help if you are interested in helping me? you are welcome to help.
     I have no idea what I'm doing here or what is what but I have an idea that I really like to do.

 <p>It is a self-cleaning litter box for cats, <a href="https://github.com/Mackan2023/Literbox-of-Fenix/doc/">Literbox-of-Fenix</a>.</p>